Claude Code v2.1.156 to v2.1.158 Major Updates

 /terminal-setup(v2.1.157):/terminal-setupnow disables GPU acceleration in the integrated terminals of VS Code, Cursor, and Windsurf to prevent garbled text. - Argument completion for

 /plugin(v2.1.157): Completion has been added for/pluginarguments (subcommands, installed plugin names, and known marketplace plugins).
 Slash command completion inclaude agentsdispatch input also now supports substring matching. - Cleaner startup display (v2.1.157): The "bash commands will be sandboxed" startup banner and the "/ide for …" hint toast have been removed.
-Sandbox status can still be checked via
+Sandbox status can still be checked in

 /statusor when a command is blocked.
-Additionally, the Feature of the Week billing status is now displayed as a notification in the status area. - Canceling accidental workflow triggers (v2.1.157): Pressing backspace immediately after a workflow trigger keyword now cancels the workflow request (similar to alt+w) instead of deleting the character.
+Additionally, Feature of the Week billing status is now displayed as a notification in the status area. - Canceling accidental workflow triggers (v2.1.157): Pressing backspace immediately after a workflow trigger keyword now cancels the workflow request (similar to alt+w) instead of deleting a character.

 Fixes (Major)